|

 universe expand into? (and does not violate the all-inclusiveness

-idea) then face the reality that the Universe is already FULLY
+idea) then face the reality that the Universe is already fully

-EXPANDED —always has, always will be.
+expanded —always has, always will be.

 Other Mysteries: The above compilation is by no means complete.